-The Credit Linked Notes are measured at amortised cost using the effective interest rate method.
-The effective interest used for calculating the interest income is disclosed in note 6.
+The Notes are measured at amortised cost using the effective interest rate method.
+The effective interest rate used for calculating the interest income is disclosed in note 6.

 The calculation of impairment, including expected credit losses, is based on assumptions about risk of default and expected loss rates.
 The Company uses judgments in making this assumption and selecting the inputs to the impairment calculation based on past history and existing market conditions (see note 18(ii)).
-The Company has assessed the investment in the Credit Linked Notes for impairment and expected credit losses at the reporting date and has concluded that as at the year end no impairment or credit losses are expected over the life of the investment (2022: no impairment or credit losses were expected over the life of the IBL Notes).
+The Company has assessed the investment in the Notes for impairment and expected credit losses at the reporting date and has concluded that as at the year end no impairment or credit losses are expected over the life of the investment (2023: no impairment or credit losses were expected over the life of the Notes).

-The fair values of the Citigroup and Morgan Stanley Credit Linked Notes, calculated by ICIB at 30 September 2023, were AUD 189,489,644 and AUD 41,626,770 respectively (2022: the IBL Notes, AUD 173,167,595).
+The fair value of the Notes, calculated by ICIB at 30 September 2024, was AUD 216,554,598 (2023: AUD 220,998,349).